louisepaul75/py-erp/.ai/stories/vue_integration_progress.md

 2. Docker container configuration needs careful consideration for development environment hot-reloading
 3. Clear documentation of development workflow is essential for team productivity
 4. Having a troubleshooting guide helps resolve common issues quickly
+5. The Composition API with TypeScript provides excellent developer experience and type safety
+6. Consistent error handling and loading states improve user experience significantly
+7. Responsive design should be considered from the beginning of component development

 ---